HelloImKevo/HelpfulReferences/README.md

 # Restore the state of any file from a remote branch
 git checkout origin/master /Users/person/GitProjects/app/Android/Activity.java

+# Search history for a specific keyword
+git log --all --grep='keyword'
 ```

 # Git Commands: The Stash